 Steak!
 I get a bit excitable about steak and even have a steak dance…sad but true

-I had snakes blood, some wormy things in Thailand which I wasn’t sure of, Crocodile, Kangaroo, fugu….I’m sure I’ve eaten a lot more without realising it too
+I had snakes blood, some wormy things in Thailand which I wasn’t sure of, Crocodile, Kangaroo, fugu….I’m sure I’ve eaten a lot more without realizing it too 😉

 What travel moment has made you laugh like there is no tomorrow?

 One of my friends is the funniest man in the world without a doubt.
 Everything and anything always happens to him.
-In fact, Johnny even wrote a story about this particular friend – I won’t ruin it for you but if ever I’m feeling down I read this story and it has me in stitches – http://onestep4ward.com/the-night-my-friend-sht-on-his-passport/
+In fact, Johnny even wrote a story about this particular friend – I won’t ruin it for you but if ever I’m feeling down I read this story and it has me in stitches.

 What travel resources do you use?